 - Kool Moon Motel

-While we will be returning to Ravenshoe tonight, we’ll complete about half of the journey towards Mt Surprise today, then return to where we left off tomorrow.
-You’ll cycle past Innot Hot Springs, where water was once hauled by mule over the Cardwell Range to Townsville for bottling and export to Europe, and Mt Garnet on the edge of the tablelands.
+While we will be returning to Ravenshoe tonight, we’ll complete about half of the journey towards Undara today, then return to where we left off tomorrow.
+You’ll cycle past Innot Hot Springs, where water was once hauled by mule to Townsville for bottling and export to Europe, and Mt Garnet on the edge of the Tablelands.

 - Kool Moon Motel

-Today we will take a break from the bike and join a guide from Bedrock Village on a tour of Undara Volcanic National Park.
-Your first stop will be at Kalkani Crater.
-Here, you'll walk around the crater rim and learn about the flora and fauna of the McBride province and its volcanic history.
-After morning tea, the tour takes you to three sections of the Undara Lava Tubes.
-We will return to Mount Surprise for lunch and a free afternoon.
+Today we’ll take a break from the bike and tour the Undara Volcanic National Park.
+We’ll walk around the rim of the Kalkani Crater, learn all about the area’s volcanic history and visit the famous Undara Lava Tubes.
+We’ll then return to the historic rail town of Mount Surprise for lunch and a free afternoon.